madaravind/AARIK-Flutter-Architecture/README.md

 ---

-# The Philosophy: "State as a Detail"
+## 🏛️ The Philosophy: "State as a Detail"
 Most Flutter projects are built around a state management library (GetX, BLoC, etc.).
-If the library dies, the project dies. **Flutter Agnostic Arch** flips the script.
+If the library dies, the project dies. **AARIK** flips the script.
 By using **Interface-Driven Design**, the UI remains "blind" to the underlying state management, allowing you to switch engines via a single configuration toggle.

 # Key Features